reactjs/react.dev/src/content/learn/preserving-and-resetting-state.md

 ### Option 2: Resetting state with a key {/*option-2-resetting-state-with-a-key*/}

-There is also another, more generic, way to reset a component's state.
+There is also another, more generic, way to reset a Component's state.

 You might have seen `key`s when [rendering lists.](/learn/rendering-lists#keeping-list-items-in-order-with-key) Keys aren't just for lists!
-You can use keys to make React distinguish between any components.
-By default, React uses order within the parent ("first counter", "second counter") to discern between components.
+You can use keys to make React distinguish between any Components.
+By default, React uses order within the parent ("first counter", "second counter") to discern between Components.
 But keys let you tell React that this is not just a *first* counter, or a *second* counter, but a specific counter--for example, *Taylor's* counter.
 This way, React will know *Taylor's* counter wherever it appears in the tree!

 In this example, the two `<Counter />`s don't share state even though they appear in the same place in JSX: